Commissioners

 Commissioner

 Ms. Erin Engelke was appointed to the Oklahoma Commission on the Status of Women by Governor Kevin Stitt.
-She is the Chief Executive Officer for Calm Waters, Oklahoma City’s grief center, that serves children and families who have experienced loss due to death, divorce or other significant loss.
-She has served the nonprofit community in leadership roles for over 20 years at Sunbeam Family Services, Feed the Children and World Neighbors.
+She is the Chief Executive Officer for ReMerge Oklahoma City’s pre-trial diversion program that serves hig-risk, high-needs mothers facing non-violent felony offenses in Oklahoma County.
+She has served the nonprofit community in leadership roles for over 20 years at Calm Waters, Sunbeam Family Services, Feed the Children and World Neighbors.

 Erin has traveled extensively around the world, including Guatemala, Albania and Peru and has a heart for seeing children and families thrive no matter where they live.
 Erin serves as Vice Chair of the Criminal Justice Citizens Advisory Board, Past President and Advisory Council Chair for the Public Relations Society of America, Past President of the Association of Women in Communications.